osok/cursor-startup/README.md

 - `docs/output/` - Generated security reports and findings
 - `docs/default_prompt.md` - Security review workflow instructions

-### Legacy docs/ (Deprecated)
-The original `docs/` folder structure has been moved into the `Software Development/` folder.
-This maintains backward compatibility while providing the new dual-capability structure.

 ## Documentation Structure (Per Capability)